jmccall2/CS460_EHB_Simulation_Environment/README.md

 # CS460_EHB_Simulation_Environment

-Simulation environment for EHB software.
+Simulation environment for the EHB software.

 ## EHB Package
-* All file created and code written for the EHB software should be located in the ehb packages.
+* All files created, and code written for the EHB software should be located in the ehb package.
 * You will be provided an empty shell class called EHB.java, inside said class there is a method called update.
 This method will be called at 60 times a second, and should not contain any loops as it will lock up the entire simulation.

 ## Interfaces
-* The only external package you have access to is the interfaces package which contain the interfaces/drivers and public data structures (enum).
+* The only external package you have access to is the interfaces package which contains the interfaces/drivers and public data structures (enum).
-* NOTE: These are static classes so you do not and should not create an instance of any of the interface classes.
+* NOTE: These are static classes so you do not and should not create an instance of any of the interfaces.
+All methods are static you can call them immediately.
-All methods are static and available immediately, so you should never have the need to instantiate any of the interfaces.
 * Documentation for the interfaces can be found here: https://jmccall2.github.io/CS460_EHB_Simulation_Environment/

 ## Interface Use Examples: